 Leaving an unused account on the WordPress site can work as a door for hackers.
 So either keep the account active or delete them.

 Verify the User

-If you need to outsource some of your WordPress website tasks, and for that, you need to add higher-level users such as contributor, author, and editor, then you must verify that the user is trusted.
+If you need to outsource some of your WordPress website tasks, and for that, you need to add higher-level users such as contributors, authors, and editors, then you must verify that the user is trusted.
 You should check the personal references, and establish the security protocols before adding the person to your site.

 Moreover, never offer your credentials.
 Instead, make sure to make a separate account for the new user.
 And then you can manage the role of that user.

-Finally, it would help if you used the strong password for all the user’s accounts, irrespective of their access.
+Finally, it would help if you used a strong password for all the user’s accounts, irrespective of their access.

 There are many WordPress login security plugins that you can use.